0xNineteen/blog.md/contents/sol-rpcs/index.md

 ![](2023-05-08-11-00-03.png)

 ## the leader schedule
-****

-the RPC can determine which leader to send the tx to by using a leader schedule derived form the current state of the chain.
+the RPC can determine which leader to send the tx to by using a leader schedule derived from the list of staked validators and the current epoch.

-a leader schedule lasts for one 'epoch' amount of time (~2 days for Solana). this epoch is further divided into slots each lasting around 400 milliseconds, and each slot is assigned a specific leader to produce a block for that slot.
+a leader schedule lasts for one 'epoch' amount of time (~2 days for Solana). this epoch is further divided into slots each lasting around 400 milliseconds, where each slot is assigned a specific leader to produce a block for that slot.

 ![](2023-05-08-11-08-58.png)

-Accessing this information in real time from any RPC is easy to do.
+accessing this information in real time from any RPC is easy to do:

 ```python
 from solana.rpc.api import Client